avatar-1/QuantifyCBF/README.md

 - `NumPy`
 - `pandas`

 ## Installation

 To install Python 3 and required packages (numPy and pandas), the easiest way is to install [Anaconda](https://docs.continuum.io/anacondaorg/).
 See https://docs.continuum.io/anaconda/install/ for instructions.

 ## How to use

-The script can be easily run using Terminal on MacOS/Linux or Command Prompt on Windows.
-The script is performed on the folder that contains all of the `AveSpectrum*.xlsx` excel files intended to be analysed.
-This script can run if the Excel files have extensions `.xlsx` or `.xml`.
+The `GetHighestAmplitude.xlsx` script is run using Terminal on MacOS/Linux or Command Prompt on Windows.
+The script is performed on the folder that contains all of the `AveSpectrum*.xlsx` Excel files intended to be analysed.
+This script is run on Excel files with extensions `.xlsx` or `.xml`.

 ### MacOS/Linux
 In Terminal run:
-``python3 GetFirstAmplitude.py /path/to/folder/``
+``python3 GetHighestAmplitude.py /path/to/folder/``

 ### Windows
 In Command Prompt run:
-``py GetFirstAmplitude.py \path\to\file\``
+``py GetHighestAmplitude.py \path\to\file\``

 ## Output

-The `GetFirstAmplitude.py` script will output an Excel file named `FirstAmplitudeCombined.xlsx` in the same input folder.
+The `GetHighestAmplitude.py` script will output an Excel file named `HighestAmplitudeCombined.xlsx` in the same input folder.
 This file contains three columns `frequency`, `Amplitude` and `Source` with rows for each file analysed. `frequency` contains the CBF frequency <30 Hz and `Amplitude` contains the associated CBF amplitude. `Source` contains the respective filename.

-### Example
+### Example `HighestAmplitudeCombined.xlsx`

 | frequency     | Amplitude     | Source                           |
 | ------------- |:-------------:| --------------------------------:|